hybridgroup/cylon-firmata/examples/temperature_sensor/temperature_sensor.markdown

     connection: { name: 'arduino', adaptor: 'firmata', port: '/dev/cu.usbmodem1451' },

-Now we can define the analog sensor we're going to use (TMP36)
+Now we can define the analog sensor we're going to use (TMP36), (Use pin number from 0 to 5 in Arduino UNO or from 40 to 55 on Arduino MEGA):

     device: { name: 'sensor', driver: 'analogSensor', pin: 0, },